-2020 was an unprecedented year of uncertainty and insecurity, leading many employers to reduce headcounts, put projects on hold and cut costs.
-Although the threat of the pandemic hasn’t truly disappeared, 2021 looks like the year for businesses to bounce back and regain momentum.
+The last three years have been unprecedented in terms of uncertainty and insecurity, leading many employers to reduce headcounts, put projects on hold and cut costs.
+Although the threat of the pandemic hasn’t truly disappeared, 2022 looks like the year for businesses to bounce back and regain momentum.

 This rebound in employment and job creation looks focused on contract work.

-According to the Australian Institute, ‘Since May, over 400,000 casual jobs have been created (2,200 per day, on average), accounting for over 60% of all new waged positions since the recovery started.’
+According to the Australian Institute, ‘over 400,000 casual jobs have been created (2,200 per day, on average), accounting for over 60% of all new waged positions since the recovery started.’

 Over the last few years, we’ve been monitoring the rapidly increasing contingent workforce.
 Contractors are fast becoming the dominant form of work; coronavirus has only served to accelerate this shift, leading to the biggest increase in contractor work in Australia’s history.